Manufacturer, Supplier & Exporter of

 Wool dyeing dyes are a type of synthetic dye used to colour wool fibers.
 Wool is a protein fiber, which means that it has a different chemical composition than cellulose fibers like cotton.
 As a result, wool requires different types of dyes and dyeing processes than other types of fibers.
 Wool dyeing dyes are typically more acidic than dyes used for cellulose fibers, and they often require higher temperatures and longer dyeing times.
 There are many different classes of wool dyeing dyes, including acid dyes and metal complex dyes.
 Acid dyes are the most commonly used type of wool dyeing dye and are known for their bright, intense colours.
 Whereas metal complex dyes are used for more muted shades and have good light fastness properties.

-Megha International for Wool Dyeing:
+Dyes offered by Megha International for Wool Dyeing:

 Acid Dyes